HOW DOES IT WORK?

 Repayments tend to be taken on a monthly basis by direct debit.

 Matthew owns a fashion brand.
 He wants to manufacture a new tracksuit range.
-He’s currently been doing t-shirts and hoodies, however, he sees a great opportunity to expand.
+He’s currently been selling t-shirts and hoodies, however, he sees a great opportunity to expand.
 Matthew has already put some designs on his website, has had a few pre-orders and is feeling confident.

 Matthew applies for a £20,000 loan over 3 years from a lender with an interest rate of 10%.
 His monthly repayments over the 3 years will be £641.30 and in total, Matthew will repay £23,086.94.

-WHAT BUSINESS LOAN LENDERS ARE LOOKING FOR
+WHAT ARE BUSINESS LOAN LENDERS LOOKING FOR?

 Your business must have: